Please see the following information in regards to the recent immigration alerts:

 A “transfer” of a F-1/J-1 SEVIS record from one education institution in the US to another, in order to continue in F-1/J-1 status.
 This includes all categories F-1 students including English Language program students, and J-1 programs (students, professors, research scholars and interns) seeking admission or to begin a project at the University of Rhode Island.

 For those students, interns, research scholars and professors transferring their SEVIS program (e.g., academic degree, internship placement, research project, and/or teaching appointment) to URI from another US academic institution, follow the steps below:

 - Visit your current US international office and request a transfer of your SEVIS file to the OISS

-- Submit financial documents, biographical passport page, admission and/or invitation letter to join URI
+Submit financial documents, biographical passport page, admission and/or invitation letter to the OISS/URI.

 It is the policy of the University of Rhode Island not to discriminate on the basis of race, sex, religion, age, color, creed, national origin, disability, sexual orientation, gender identity or expression, or discriminate against disabled and Vietnam era veterans in the recruitment, admission or treatment of students, the recruitment, hiring or treatment of faculty and staff, and in the operation of its activities and programs, as specified by State and Federal Laws.